underscoreio/essential-scala/src/pages/sequencing/variance.md

 perhaps: Maybe[Int] = Empty
 ~~~

 This pattern is the most commonly used one with generic sum types.
+We should only use covariant types where the container type is immutable.
+If the container allows mutation we should only use invariant types.

 <div class="callout callout-info">
 #### Covariant Generic Sum Type Pattern